 All packing materials you need are packing tape, packing paper and bubble wrap.
-To ensure the knives won't penetrate the wrapping you'll need more layers of packing paper and bubble wrap than usual.
+To ensure the knives won't penetrate the wrapping, you'll need more layers of packing paper and bubble wrap than usual.

 - Prepare at least 3 layers of packing paper per knives stack.

 - Find some smaller boxes (shoe boxes are great for this).
-Using smaller box for the knives only is a great way to decrease the chance of incident (with you, your movers or your other items).
+Using a smaller box for the knives only is a great way to decrease the chance of incident (with you, your movers or your other items).

 - Line the box with a layer of bubble wrap or crumpled packing paper.
 This will provide extra cushioning for the knives.